Russian billionaire and wife settle bitter $625 million divorce case

 The Times newspaper said Akhmedova would receive around 150 million pounds, which would also have to cover her legal costs.

-Akhmedova's legal action was funded through a specialist financing company, Burford Capital (BURF.L), which said it would receive approximately $103 million for its efforts to enforce the 454 million pound judgment.
+Akhmedova’s legal action was funded through a specialist financing company, Burford Capital, which said it would receive approximately $103 million for its efforts to enforce the 454 million pound judgment.

 Burford said the settlement would boost its operating profit this year by around $20 million.

-"In aggregate, Burford expects the matter to have generated more than $70 million of realized gain over the life of the investment," it said in a statement.
+"In aggregate, Burford expects the matter to have generated more than $70 million of realized gain over the life of the investment," it said in a statement here.

 British judge Gwynneth Knowles, in her ruling against Akhmedova’s son Temur in April, said: “The Akhmedov family is one of the unhappiest ever to have appeared in my courtroom.”